277 days ago

 | Flights (AMD, return) | ₹28,000 – 45,000 | ₹42,000 – 58,000 |

-| Visa fee | FREE (visa-free, 90 days) | FREE |
+| Visa fee | FREE (visa-free, up to 90 days) | FREE |

 | Accommodation / night | ₹2,500 – 4,500 | ₹5,000 – 12,000 |